 Dutch Oven Fried Cabbage

 Below are instructions for this method over medium heat.
-I use a deep Dutch Oven but a large pot with a tight lid would work.
+I think using a seasoned Dutch Oven is best but a large pot with a tight lid would work.
 Like our Pigs in the Blanket with Cabbage filling I will add a bit more heat.
-That is up to you and you could leave it out entirely.
+Check often as some like a firmer texture which requires less cook time and others want it quite soft = longer.

 Now if you want to make an entire meal with this same main ingredient you could.
 Grab 2, one to make this and another to dice and make Pressure Cooker Fried Cabbage as the main meal.